Fast Approximate Solution of Stein Equations for Post-Processing of MCMC: Empirical Assessment

 \subsection{Comparison of Preconditioners}

 The results of our investigation are summarised in \Cref{fig: main}, where the gain of different preconditioning strategies is displayed as a function of the length scale $\ell$, and as a function of the parameters pertinent to each preconditioning method.
-(Large values of $\ell$ correspond to matrices that are more ill-conditioned.)
+Large values of $\ell$ correspond to matrices that are more ill-conditioned.

-First we note that not all preconditioners are equal, and there is no single strategy that dominates the others over all problem settings considered.
-Second, we observe that all preconditioners \emph{worsened} performance at small values of $\ell$.
-On the other hand, all preconditioners except Jacobi yielded improvements for certain regimes of $\ell$ and $\eta$, though these regimes were not intuitive (to us) to predict at the outset.
-In favourable settings, gains of 3-4 were observed, corresponding a 20-50 times reduction in the number of iterations required, which is substantial.
-The randomised \ac{SVD} preconditioner demonstrated some of the best and worst performance, depending on the $\ell$ and $\eta$ regime, while Nystr\"{o}m and spectral preconditioners offered reliable modest gains of 0-2, corresponding to a 1-7 times reduction in the number of iterations required, provided that $\ell$ was not too small.
+First and foremost we note that the randomised Nystr\"{o}m \ac{EVD} performed best over all problem settings considered.
+Second, we observe that the gain from all preconditioners was nominal at small values of $\ell$, where the linear system is already well-conditioned.
+Third, we observe that all preconditioners except Jacobi deteriorated in performance for large values of $\ell$, with only randomised Nystr\"{o}m \ac{EVD} able to consistently deliver a positive gain in this context.
+In favourable settings, gains of 2-3 were observed, corresponding to 10-20 times reduction in the number of iterations required, which is substantial.

-In the Online Appendix we show that the results we present are not strongly affected by the dimension $d$ of the posterior distribution that defines the numerical task.
+In the Online Appendix we show that the results we present are not strongly affected by the dimension $d$ of the posterior distribution that defines the numerical task, nor are they strongly affected by the choice of the kernel.
+Summarised results are displayed in \Cref{fig: ablation}.
+The relevance of these results to integration error for specific integrands is also confirmed in the Online Appendix, with partial results shown in \Cref{fig: int error summary}.